-Frontiers in Undergraduate Research is the annual poster exhibition of student research, scholarship, and creative projects.
+Frontiers in Undergraduate Research is an annual poster exhibition of student research, scholarship, and creative projects.
 Frontiers is a chance for students to share their work with the UConn community and with visitors to campus.

 Any undergraduate student may apply to showcase their work.
-Usually over 200 students participate!
-You can download a PDF of the 2017 Program, 2016 Program, 2015 Program, 2014 Program, 2013 Program, or 2012 Program, with all student projects listed.
+Several hundred students participate each year!
+You can download a PDF of the 2019 Program, 2018 Program, 2017 Program, 2016 Program, 2015 Program, 2014 Program, 2013 Program, or 2012 Program, with all student projects listed.

 Information about applying to present at Frontiers: